-Based on award-winning Michigan author Patricia Polacco’s book by the same name, I Can Hear the Sun tells the story of Fondo, a young, homeless boy.
+Based on award-winning Michigan author Patricia Polacco’s book by the same name, I Can Hear the Sun tells the story of Fondo, a young orphan.
 Fondo begins to find his place in the world as he tends a group of wild geese in a city park, especially by helping a blind baby goose.
 This story delivers important messages of compassion, hope, and reaching out to people different from ourselves.
 (This production is funded in part by the Ann Arbor Area Community Foundation and the Michigan Humanities Council, an affiliate of the National Endowment for the Humanities.)

 Wednesday, March 25 – 10am

 Resident playwright Jeff Duncan puts his spin on Hans Christan Andersen’s tale of a homely little bird born in a barnyard who is looked down on by everyone around him until, much to his delight (and to the surprise of others), he matures into a swan, the most majestic bird of all.